metatensor/Workshop-spring-2025/training-custom-models/part-2-pet/README.md

 mtt train options.yaml
 ```

-[PET is a transformer-based GNN that is trained by gradient descent](https://arxiv.org/abs/2305.19302v3), as opposed to [GAP](https://link.aps.org/doi/10.1103/PhysRevLett.104.136403) that is trained by a one-steop linear algebraic fitting.
+[PET is a transformer-based GNN that is trained by gradient descent](https://arxiv.org/abs/2305.19302v3), as opposed to [GAP](https://link.aps.org/doi/10.1103/PhysRevLett.104.136403) that is trained by a one-step linear algebraic fitting.
 The iterative minimization of the loss over a number of epochs is seen in the output log file.

 Copy the `eval.yaml` options file you created before in subdirectory `part-1-gap` to the working directory.
 Run model evaluation as before.
 As PET requires no extensions, this can be omitted from the command.